Table of Contents

 Life insurance is generally exempt from taxes when your beneficiaries are paid the death benefit; your cash value increases; you borrow money from your cash value; you withdraw cash value, but it’s less than what you paid in premiums; or you exchange your life insurance for a different policy or an annuity.

 Life insurance can be taxed when your beneficiaries owe estate or inheritance taxes, you cancel or lapse a policy with cash value worth more than you paid, you have an outstanding policy loan when you cancel or lapse your policy or your policy is a modified endowment contract.

 Why Might Beneficiaries Leave Money With a Life Insurance Company?

 For some, receiving a large amount of money — especially after the death of a loved one — can be disorienting.
 They may need some time to decide what to do with the money, so waiting can help beneficiaries avoid rash decisions.
-Insurance companies often pay a competitive rate on that money, too, so leaving it for a while may make sense.

 Considerations Around Potential Tax Liabilities

 There may be other situations that create a tax liability, although many people — especially those who use life insurance simply to protect against the loss of a wage-earning parent — are unlikely to meet those criteria.
 Still, it can be helpful to speak with your tax advisor and insurance professional before buying or changing a life insurance policy.

 In certain circumstances, the death benefit that life insurance can provide may incur no taxes.

 Likewise, policy owners may be able to use the cash value from a policy without owing taxes.
 However, loans, withdrawals, and surrenders can potentially cause tax consequences, so it's critical to review your plans with a CPA.
 You may not be able to avoid taxes entirely, but avoiding surprises can make life easier for you and your loved ones.